sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 You will be also using the following simple Servlet that consumes our `GetBusinessPartnerCommand`.

-The file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:
+This file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:

 ```Java
 package com.sap.cloud.sdk.tutorial;